srgrr/psr_db_populator/README.md

 - Do a study using the obtained data
 - Define a data model for "SCH noise" that can represent the observed data and its underlying distributions
 - Write some code so we can use the previous data model to automatically create
+- Use entrypoint scripts to all the features so it's easier to figure out what are callable modules and what are accessory files